BrockBloomquist/message-me/README.md

 * JQuery

+### Hotwire's Turbo
+Hotwire's Turbo package has become a standard in Ruby on Rails 7 allowing for real time DOM manipulation through Turbo frames and streams which allow you to stream to a specific frame another frame.
+In this project users are able to edit their profiles on their profile page as well as admin users can edit other users on their respective profile pages.
+This allows for minimal page reloading.
+Additionally, the main feature on this project is a chatroom where users can message one another and see the message board update in real time.
+With Turbo Broadcasts this project utilizes a Websocket channel to listen to updates to the messages index and updates the message board as needed with some help from JQuery.

 ## CI/CD
 It is important to note that this project's Github workflows/actions were implemented to catch, not fix formatting and security vulnerabilites in packages that are utilizing in this project.
 All fixes must be done in a PR/Commit on their own with the command line.